cran/PDE/README.md

     headings of all tables, their relative location in the generated HTML and TXT files, as well as information if search words were found will be generated.
-The files will start with “htmltablelines”, “txttablelines”, “keeplayouttablelines” followed by the PDF name and can be found in `html.docu`, `txt.docu`, `keeptxt.docu` subfolders.
+The files will start with “htmltablelines”, “txttablelines”, “keeplayouttablelines” followed by the PDF file name and can be found in `html.docu`, `txt.docu`, `keeptxt.docu` subfolders.
     Argument for `PDE_extr_data_from_pdfs()`: `write.table.locations`

-2.  **Export tables with problems**: For “yes”, if a table was detected in a PDF but is an image or cannot be read, the page with the table with be exported as a png.
-The documentation file will have the name
+2.  **Export tables with problems**: For “yes”, if a table was detected in a PDF file but is an image or cannot be read, the page with the table with be exported as a portable network graphics (PNG) file.
+    The documentation file will have the name format:
-    format: `[PDF name]page[page number]w.table-[page number].png`
+    `[PDF name]page[page number]w.table-[page number].png`
     Argument for `PDE_extr_data_from_pdfs()`: `exp.nondetc.tabs`

-3.  **Table documentation files?**: For “yes”, if search words are used for table detection and no search words were found in the tables of a pdf, a file will be created with the PDF name followed by “no.table.w.search.words” in the folder with the name `no_tab_w_sw`.
+3.  **Table documentation files?**: For “yes”, if search words are used for table detection and no search words were found in the tables of a PDF file, a file will be created with the PDF name followed by “no.table.w.search.words” in the folder with the name `no_tab_w_sw`.
     Argument for `PDE_extr_data_from_pdfs()`: `write.tab.doc.file`

-4.  **Sentence documentation file?**: For “yes”, if no search words were found in the sentences of a pdf, a file will be created with the PDF name followed by “no.txt.w.search.words” in the `no_txt_w_sw` folder.
-If the PDF is empty, a file will be created with the PDF name followed by “non-readable” in the `nr` folder.
+4.  **Sentence documentation file?**: For “yes”, if no search words were found in the sentences of a pdf, a file will be created with the PDF file name followed by “no.txt.w.search.words” in the `no_txt_w_sw` folder.
+If the PDF file is empty, a file will be created with the PDF file name followed by “non-readable” in the `nr` folder.
 Files that were filtered out using the filterwords will lead to the creation of a file with the PDF name followed by “no.txt.w.filter.words” in the `excl_by_fw` folder.
     Argument for `PDE_extr_data_from_pdfs()`: `write.txt.doc.file`

 5.  **Delete intermediate files**: The program generates a txt,